rust-lang/rust/text/0517-io-os-reform.md

   happen concurrently.
 * For convenience the iterator does not yield the `SocketAddr` from `accept`.

+The `TcpListener` type will also adhere to `Send` and `Sync`.

 #### UDP
 [UDP]: #udp

-The UDP infrastructre will receive a similar face-lift as the TCP infrastructure
+The UDP infrastructure will receive a similar face-lift as the TCP infrastructure will:
-will:

 ```rust
 impl UdpSocket {